 Looking for a rewarding vegetable to grow?
 Tomatoes are a garden favorite.
 Nothing compares to a sun-ripened tomato plucked fresh from the vine.
 They're nutritious too, loaded with antioxidants, vitamins and minerals.

 How Do You Select A Tomato Variety for the Garden?

 With hundreds of tomato cultivars to choose from, selecting a few varieties can seem overwhelming.
 We recommend you start by determining how you want to use your tomatoes.
 Below are some broad types of tomatoes:

 All-Purpose: Medium-sized tomatoes are good eating fresh, in salads and on sandwiches.
 They're also good cooked into your favorite recipes.

 Cherry or grape tomatoes: Often loaded with flavor and sweetness, these smaller tomatoes are tops for snacking and salads.

-Beefsteak-types: Often weighing a pound or more, they beefsteak-type tomatoes have a firm, meaty texture—and one slice is enough for a sandwich.
+Beefsteak-types: Often weighing a pound or more, the beefsteak-type tomatoes have a firm, meaty texture—and one slice is enough for a sandwich.

 Paste or sauce tomatoes: Less juicy than other types, paste or sauce tomatoes are often oblong shaped and are tops for canning and making sauce.
 Tomatoes also come in a range of colors—from vibrant red, to golden, orange, purple, black and green hues.